-Debunking Beer Can Chicken: A Waste Of Good Beer (And It Is Dangerous)
+Debunking Beer Can Chicken: A Waste of Good Beer, An Inferior Cooking Technique, And Dangerous

 "The real test of a good chef is a perfectly roasted chicken."
 Julia Child

-Yes, I know there are two books on to the subject, a blog, and scores of gadgets to assist the process.
+Yes, I know there are two books on to the subject, a blog, a Kenny Chesney song, millions of devotees, and scores of gadgets to assist the process.
 Yes, with the fowl perched comically on its legs seemingly guzzling brew through its posterior, Beer Can Chicken is a showstopper.
-The two beauties here were cooked by Steve Navarre, a loyal reader, good cook, and fine photographer.
-One is on a can and another on a fancy can holder.

 First, let's look at what beer can chicken gets right